 An increased production of catecholamines can be found with tumours of the chromaffine system (pheochromocytoma, neuroblastoma, ganglioneuroma).
 An increased or decreased concentration of the catecholamines can also be found with hypertension, degenerative cardiac diseases, schizophrenia and manic-depressive psychosis.
-The measurement of dopamine and its derivatives is of special diagnostic value with children who are suspected to have a neuroblastoma.

-The assay kit provides materials for the quantitative measurement of dopamine in plasma and urine.
-Dopamine is extracted using a cis-diol-specific affinity gel and acylated to N-acyl-dopamine and then converted enzymatically into N-acyl-3-methoxytyramine.
+The assay kit provides materials for the quantitative measurement of noradrenaline in plasma and urine.
+Noradrenaline is extracted using a cis-diol-specific affinity gel and acylated to N-acylnoradrenaline and then converted enzymatically into N-acylnormetanephrine.

-The competitive Dopamine ELISA kit uses the microtitre plate format.
-Dopamine is bound to the solid phase of the microtiter plate.
-Acylated dopamine from the sample and solid phase bound dopamine compete for a fixed number of antiserum binding sites.
-When the system is in equilibrium, free antigen and free antigen-antiserum complexes are removed by washing.
-The antibody bound to the solid phase dopamine is detected by anti-rabbit IgG / peroxidase.
+The competitive Noradrenaline - ELISA kit uses the microtitre plate format.
+Noradrenaline is bound to the solid phase of the microtiter plate.
+Acylated noradrenaline from the sample and solid phase bound noradrenaline compete for a fixed number of antiserum binding sites.
+When the system is in equilibrium, free antigen and free antigenantiserum complexes are removed by washing.
+The antibody bound to the solid phase noradrenaline is detected by anti-rabbit IgG / peroxidase.
 The substrate TMB / peroxidase reaction is monitored at 450 nm.
-The amount of antibody bound to the solid phase dopamine is inversely proportional to the dopamine concentration of the sample.
+The amount of antibody bound to the solid phase noradrenaline is inversely proportional to the noradrenaline concentration of the sample.